kubernetes/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/migrating-telemetry-and-security-agents.md

 ### Detecting Docker dependency from node agents

-In case your cluster nodes are customized and install additional security and telemetry agents on the node, make sure to check with the vendor of the agent whether it has dependency on Docker.
+If your cluster nodes are customized and install additional security and telemetry agents on the node, check with the agent vendor to verify whether it has any dependency on Docker.

 ### Telemetry and security agent vendors

-This section is intended to collect information about various telemetry and security agents that may have a dependency on container runtimes.
-The Support matrix section outlines the supported runtimes and the Migration from dockershim section is designed to help users transition from dockershim to other container runtimes.
+This section is intended to aggregate information about various telemetry and security agents that may have a dependency on container runtimes.

 We keep the work in progress version of migration instructions for various telemetry and security agent vendors in [Google doc](https://docs.google.com/document/d/1ZFi4uKit63ga5sxEiZblfb-c23lFhvy6RXVPikS8wf0/edit#).